 If a woman has the signs and symptoms of ovarian cancer, her doctor will probably perform a complete pelvic exam, a transvaginal or pelvic ultrasound, radiological tests, such as a transvaginal ultrasound or CT scan, and a CA-125 blood test.
 Used individually, these tests are not definitive; they are most effective when used in combination with each other.
-If a woman has a strong family history or a genetic predisposition such as a BRCA mutation, doctors may use some of these tests to monitor a woman.
+If there is a strong family history or a genetic predisposition such as a BRCA mutation, doctors may use some of these tests to monitor.

 Granulosa cell tumors are most often detected and/or monitored via the following blood indicators: Inhibin B and Inhibin A.

-A pelvic exam may be included as part of a woman’s regular female health exam.
-This exam requires the doctor to place one or two fingers into a woman’s vagina and another over her abdomen to feel the size, shape, and position of the ovaries and uterus.
+A pelvic exam may be included as part of a regular gynecologic health exam.
+This exam requires the doctor to place one or two fingers into the vagina and another over her abdomen to feel the size, shape, and position of the ovaries and uterus.
 Ovarian cancer is rarely detected in a pelvic exam and usually in an advanced stage if it is.

 This exam allows your doctor to examine the ovaries for lumps or changes in shape or size.
 Every woman should undergo a rectal and vaginal pelvic examination at her annual check-up with her gynecologist.
 A Pap test is routine in a pelvic exam but it detects cervical cancer, not ovarian cancer.